-In the last year or two there have been an increasing number of systems with the new GPUs that are suitable for use with DaVinci Resolve.
-So while performance varies greatly, most modern AMD, Intel and NVIDIA GPUs that support OpenCL 1.2 or CUDA 3.0 compute capability will operate with Resolve.
+Few older laptop computers have had sufficient GPU power and screen resolution to operate DaVinci Resolve.
+However in the last year or two there have been an increasing number of systems with the new GPUs that are suitable.
+So while performance varies greatly, most modern AMD, Intel and NVIDIA GPUs that support OpenCL 1.2 or CUDA 2.0 compute capability will operate with Resolve.